 Board Rule §851.32 (n): A licensee may be exempt from the professional development educational requirements for a specific renewal period or periods for one of the following reasons listed in paragraphs (1) – (4) of this subsection:

-How many hours of Continuing Education do I need per renewal period?
+How many hours of Continuing Education do I need annually as a Professional Geoscientist?